-As the unofficial capital of the Netherlands The Hague has always had an attraction to secret agents, spies and shady characters.
-Join the ‘The Hague Spy Walk’ and hear more about them.
-Walk together with historian Edwin Ruis through pretty 'off-the-track' neighbourhoods along addresses of spies and secret services.
-Hear what they were up to and how they ended.
+As the unofficial capital of the Netherlands, The Hague has always had an attraction to secret agents, spies and shady characters.
+Join the The Hague Spy Walk and hear more about them and their dark secrets.
+Walk together with historian Edwin Ruis through pretty 'off-the-beaten-track' neighbourhoods along addresses of spies and secret services.
+Hear what they were up to and how they ended up.

-The ‘The Hague Spy Walk’ centres around spy history of the First and Second World War.
-You will see the house of Mata Hari, the office of a MI6 agent who got trapped by the Nazis, a SS-spy and sabotage school, a monument to the deadly 'Englandspiel' or 'England Game' between the German Abwehr and the British SOE, and the house of Holland’s arguably most successful intelligence officer and odd-job-man to Queen Wilhelmina.
+The The Hague Spy Walk centres around spy history of the First and Second World War, with a sidestep here and there to more recent times.
+You will see amongst others the former house of Mata Hari, the office of a MI6 agent who got trapped by the Nazis, a SS-spy school, a monument to the deadly 'England Game' between the German Abwehr and the British SOE, and the interesting house of a successful Dutch intelligence officer and odd-job-man of Queen Wilhelmina.
 After this walk you will know more about the 'dark side' of The Hague.

 Information about the The Hague Spy Walk:

-The English spoken walk is only available for group bookings from 6 persons or more.
-It is possible to cycle the tour.
+This English spoken history walk is available for groups from 6 persons or more (€ 15 pp).
+It is an option to do the tour on bicycle if you want.
 For more information please contact me here.